 So to make this infused cider, you’re going to need to be fast.
 Get a chopstick or skewer ready before uncapping the bottle, then push the herbs and petals down through the bottleneck as quickly as you can without losing the fizz!
 Quickly recap, and let sit for a day or two.
 And don’t forget to pay it some energizing attention (and intention) now and then.

 On January 17th, as dusk closes, take your bottle to a place in nature that could use some nourishing libations.
-Decant and strain your wassail, then lift a toast to the health of all.
-Here’s a popular one from days past: “Here we come a-wassailing, among the leaves so green; Here we come a-wassailing, So fair to be seen.
+Decant and strain your wassail, then lift a toast to the health of mother nature and to all of us.
+Here’s a popular one from days past: “Here we come a-wassailing, So fair to be seen.
 Love and joy come to you, And to your wassail too.”
 And don’t forget a splash or two for the earth!

 Sparkly Wassail Recipe